08 Apr The Inspired Traveler # 7 – David Billa

 8 ) Since this is a budget travel blog, what is your best budget tip, bar none?

 Mmmm….
 Good question.
-I always travel on a budget, so I don’t really know what not travelling on a budget is like.
-I’d say – and it’s almost a follow up from the previous question – avoid tourist places.
+I always travel on a budget, so I don’t really know what not traveling on a budget is like.
+I’d say – and it’s almost a follow-up from the previous question – avoid tourist places.
 Once you’re done with your sightseeing for the day, do not eat, go grab a drink or shop where the tourists do.
 I know, sometimes it’s hard to find the right place, and things will vary from country to country, but in countries where safety is not really an issue, just check the locals to tourists ratio in the place that you’re interested in, and if it’s mostly locals, give it a shot.
 You don’t understand the menu?
 Who cares?
 It’s part of the travel experience, isn’t it?
 Just order randomly what’s in your price range.
 You may even like.
 Or if you’re not that adventurous, ask for advice, I’m sure they’ll be happy to tell you about their favorite dish.

 9) Where do you plan to travel this year?

 Unfortunately, I’m not sure I am going to travel this year.
-I travelled more than usual last year, and as I recently quit my job with a change of career in mind, I’m pretty sure that I won’t have the budget to do any sort of travelling this year.
+I traveled more than usual last year, and as I recently quit my job with a change of career in mind, I’m pretty sure that I won’t have the budget to do any sort of traveling this year.
 Although, I still hope to be able to go to Japan at least once (my wife being Japanese we try to go visit her family at least once a year).

 10) What are the three things that you could never do without during your travels?